tthkit2020/CSS-Grid-Responsive-Task/README.md

 * Choose one of the colorschemas [here](https://www.schemecolor.com/halloween-themed-color-schemes.php)
 * The website must feature a gallery with twelve images.
 * Gallery images must be animated - enlarged on hover
+* The web site must have at least three animated elements (including hover)